dialmaster/CursorAIDocs/commitGenerator.md

 - Adhere strictly to the Conventional Commits format.
 - Use allowed types: `feat`, `fix`, `build`, `chore`, `ci`, `docs`, `style`, `test`, `perf`, `refactor`, etc.
 - Write commit messages entirely in lowercase.
+- Always include the ticket number from Jira in the commmit message if available (eg: "HOD-123")
+- If no ticket number was included, just use the standard, eg `feat: Some commit`
 - Keep the commit message title under 60 characters.
 - Use present tense in both title and body.
 - Output only the git commit command in a single `bash` code block.